Omramanuj/OmniDRIVE-with-WEB/README.md

 # Web-Controlled 4-Wheel Omnidirectional Drive Project

 ## Overview:
-  This project aims to create a web-controlled 4-wheel omnidirectional drive using Mecanum wheels, allowing for smooth multidirectional mobility even in confined spaces.
+  This project aims to create a web-controlled 4-wheel omnidirectional drive using Mecanum wheels , allowing for smooth multidirectional mobility even in confined spaces using web server.

 ## Introduction:
   An Omni-drive, or holonomic drive, enables movement in any direction without changing its orientation.
 Web-controlled omni-drives find applications in robotics, industrial automation, entertainment, and education.
 They consist of an ESP32, L293D motor driver, mecanum wheels, and sensors.
 Users can control the device remotely through a web interface, specifying direction and speed.